Sense and reference: John Stuart Mill

 The sense-reference distinction is commonly confused with that between connotation and denotation, which originates with John Stuart Mill.
 According to Mill, a common term like 'white' denotes all white things, as snow, paper.
 But according to Frege, a common term does not refer to any individual white thing, but rather to an abstract concept (Begriff).
 We must distinguish between the relation of reference, which holds between a proper name and the object it refers to, such as between the name 'Earth' and the planet Earth, and the relation of 'falling under', such as when the Earth falls under the concept planet.
-The relation of a proper name to the object it designates is direct, whereas a word like 'planet' has no such direct relation to the Earth at all, but only to a concept that the Earth falls under.
+The relation of a proper name to the object it designates is direct, whereas a word like 'planet' does not have such a direct relation to the Earth; instead, it refers to a concept under which the Earth falls.
 Moreover, judging of anything that it falls under this concept is not in any way part of our knowledge of what the word 'planet' means.
 The distinction between connotation and denotation is closer to that between concept and object than to that between 'sense' and 'reference'.